fGiordi/dashboard-next/README.md

       - [ ] Competitor Trends
    - [ ] You can switch between the different Campaigns to filter and display the different data sets based on the selected campaigns.
    - [ ] You can also filter based on the month, by selecting which ever month you would like to filter the content for, it will automatically load the data.
-   - [ ] When you select a different campaign the month filter will be cleared and reset.
+   - [ ] You should also be able to filter based on highest and lowest product sales based on Month.
 - [ ] Once you get to the landing page, you should be able to filter based on the Campaign by selecting on the top left Dropdown menu which says 'Choose a Campaign'
 - [ ] The 2 Campaigns We currently have running at the moment are
    - [ ] Campaign Move(this is the default campaign selected)